xia-xx-cv/EDDFS_dataset/README.md

 # EDDFS_dataset
+# we are testing the code ---- we will try to upload the code this week, 2024.06.03
 ## a retinal fundus dataset for eye disease diagnosis and fundus synthesis
 ### EDDFS contains 28877 color fundus images for deep learning-based diagnosis.
 Except for 15000 healthy samples, the dataset consists of 8 eye disorders including diabetic retinopathy, agerelated macular degeneration, glaucoma, pathological myopia, hypertension, retinal vein occlusion, LASIK spot and others.